Deyspring/Hydra_transcripts/README.md

 Todo:
-xClose browser windows after the program is done, and ideally while the modules are running Headless running, so no windows need to be opened to the eye Fix how the transcripts are being entered into the spreadsheet Test to see how well entering multiple search terms works.
+xClose browser windows after the program is done, and ideally while the modules are running Headless running, so no windows need to be opened to the eye xFix how the transcripts are being entered into the spreadsheet Test to see how well entering multiple search terms works. - it crashed when a null entry was put in, an entry with no results also crashed the program
 If the search term isn't found, produce a not found message and continue

+The program is roughly working, yay!

+Headless running, bug testing, and packaging it up to deliver.
+UI interface would be nice too.